Agostax0/PPS-24-Briscala/6-implementation/index.md

 ## Tri-Programming
 In this section a description of our group-work will be provided.

+The following classes were created in the first stages of development to define standards for all future features.
 ### GameBuilder
 In order to construct a correct and ready-for-use GameModel of the game, we've decided to rely on the builder pattern.
 For this reason we developed the `GameBuilder` trait, which contains methods to build a fully-functional `FullEngineModel`.